 - Coloring – get the kids coloring as they listen to songs!
 We color all the time!
 My lesson plan for When He comes Again HERE is a good example of that.

 - Music Theory – teach some basics of music including notes, note values, dynamics, etc. I have a lesson plan HERE that goes into a little more music theory detail.

 The list goes on!
 If you notice, I use all of these activities ALL THE TIME!
 It’s how I teach singing time.
-My main modification has been to use pre-recorded songs either on the church’s Sing Along app or sing along videos.
+My main modification has been to use pre-recorded songs either on the church’s Gospel for Kids app (find more details HERE) or sing along videos on YouTube .